Abolitionism and the Possibility of Radical Futures? From a Politics of Fear and Exclusion to One of Care

 Teresa Degenhardt is a criminologist and a fellow of the George Mitchell Institute for Global Peace Security and Justice at Queen’s University Belfast.
 She works at the intersection between criminology and international relations.
 Teresa received the Emma Goldman Award by the Flax Foundation in 2023.
 Her book War as Protection and Punishment: Armed International Intervention at ‘The End of History’ was published by Routledge (2023).

-Ayşe Çağlar, IWM Permanent Fellow, will moderate the colloquium discussion.
+Ayşe Çağlar, IWM Permanent Fellow, moderated the colloquium discussion.

 Partnership